check out our:

 "Oh, I feel some concern for my future, all right.
 Sure.
 Sure, I do."
 I thought about it for a minute.
 "But not too much, I guess.
 Not too much, I guess."

 "You will," old Spencer said.
 "You will, boy.
 You will when it's too late."
 (2.64-67)

 Compare this conversation with Spencer to Holden's later conversation with Mr. Antolini.
-There seems to be some structural significance to these two conversations being placed – almost like bookends – around the rest of the text.
+There seems to be some structural significance to these two conversations being placed—almost like bookends—around the rest of the text.
 Both men refer to some sort of crisis or downfall that Holden is surely approaching.
 Both talk (if somewhat indirectly here) about the importance of education.
-Both possess a physicality that bothers Holden – the white, hairless legs of Mr. Spencer and the fact that Mr. Antolini touches Holden while he's sleeping.
-How has Holden changed, however, in between these two instances?
-Both men say sort of the same thing, but do they say it to the same Holden?
+Both are a little gross—the white, hairless legs of Mr. Spencer and the fact that Mr. Antolini touches Holden while he's sleeping.
+How does Holden react here?
+Is it different from the way he reacts later?

 "You ought to go to a boys' school sometime.
 Try it sometime," I said.
 "It's full of phonies, and all you do is study so that you can learn enough to be smart enough to be able to buy a goddam Cadillac some day, and you have to keep making believe you give a damn if the football team loses, and all you do is talk about girls and liquor and sex all day, and everybody sticks together in these dirty little goddam cliques."
 (17. 46)